lvillasen/RedPitaya-Hello-World/README.md

 # RedPitaya-Hello-World

 Simple projects for the RedPitaya board that illustrate the use of standard IPs from Vivado in combination with modules written in Verilog.
+Tested with Vivado v2019.1, see https://www.xilinx.com/support/download.html.

 ## 1. Binary Counter Displayed on the LEDs